JimHotchkiss/simply_vegan_app/NOTES.md

 I need to make the appropriate views and forms
 # for style sake, I'd like to keep all recipe titles and ingredient names downcase.
 So I will have to do a before_ action.

+I want to add a ingredient show page that list all the recipes associated with that ingredient.